 Bagnoles de l'Orne

-Just a 20 minute drive away Bagnoles de la Orne is situated in the heart of the forest and is a spa/casino town developed in the early 20th century.
+Just a 20 minute drive away Bagnoles de l' Orne is situated in the heart of the forest and is a spa/casino town developed in the early 20th century.
 A great place to just walk around the lake or have a flutter in the Casino.
 Plenty of places to eat and drink and there are all year round events with antique fairs in the summer.

-Mont St Michel
+Mont St. Michel

-The UNESCO World Heritage site is just an hours drive away one of the most visited places in France it is spectacular at any time of the year.
+The UNESCO World Heritage site is just an hours drive away, one of the most visited places in France it is spectacular at any time of the year.

 D-Day Beaches

 For anyone into military history a visit to the D-day Beaches is a must.
-Dotted along the coast you will find many war-time sites along with a range of museums to trace events of the 6th June 1944
+Dotted along the coast you will find many war-time sites along with a range of museums to trace events of the 6th June 1944.

 Fougeres